fhur/apigen/README.md

 apigen (alpha)
 ==============

+# NOTE: This is a work in progress.
+This project is in development phase.
+Please follow/star the project to receive notifications when a release is available.

 Generate api clients by documenting you api implementation. `apigen` is a simple DSL for documenting your API.
 After documenting, `apigen` can understand the DSL and generate clients for your API (so you don't have